Edwin Abath

 Edwin Bibiano Abath (born 2 December 1958) is an Aruban politician and former singer who served as Minister Plenipotentiary of Aruba from 1 November 2009 to 13 November 2013.
 From 1999 until 2005 he was a Member of Parliament for the Aruban People's Party in the Estates of Aruba.
-He represented Aruba as a singer in the 1988 OTI Festival.
+He represented Aruba in the OTI Festival 1989 with the song "Mi viejo".

 Biography

 Abath was born in Aruba, one of the Caribbean islands of the Lesser Antilles and a country of the Kingdom of the Netherlands.
 After he finished havo on Aruba, he went to Radboud University Nijmegen in the Netherlands to study logopaedics.
 He practised as a logopaedic at Dr. Horacio E. Oduber Hospital in Aruba.

 Music

-In 1988 he collaborated with Venezuelan pop singer Devorah Sasha in the single "Simplemente Así" sung in both English and Spanish.
+In 1988 he collaborated with Venezuelan pop singer Devorah Sasha in the single "Simplemente así" sung in both English and Spanish.